joergd/forecast-cli/README.md

 forecast-cli
 ============

-forecast-cli is a node.js CLI tool for getting a weather forecast using [forecast.io](http://forecast.io)'s API.
-It uses Degrees Celsius.
+forecast-cli is a CLI tool for getting a beautifully formatted weather forecast in your terminal, using [forecast.io]( http://forecast.io)'s API.
+You can configure it to use either degrees Celsius or Fahrenheit.